kevinpt/vhdl-extras/README.txt

    All components are designed to use asynchronous resets.
 The active level of the reset is controlled with the RESET_ACTIVE_LEVEL generic on each component.
 It defaults to '1' meaning the reset will be active-high.
 Set it to '0' if you want to use active-low resets in a design.
+You should ensure that the asynchronous resets in your design are released synchronously to prevent spurious setup and hold violations when coming out of reset.

    Most but not all of these packages are usable for synthesis.
 All of the code is written in conformance to the VHDL-93 standard.
 Various synthesis